Fundy National Park: Campgrounds

 Fundy National Park features a total of five main campgrounds: Chignecto North, Headquarters, Cannontown, Point Wolfe, and Lakeview.
 These campgrounds vary in operation dates, with some lasting throughout the summer months and others lasting year-round.
 These campgrounds together offer a sum of 521 camping and trailer sites, which vary in terms of services.
 Some sites are unserviced, while others provide electricity and water, with some even offering sewage.
 Among these campgrounds, three offer a combined total of 33 oTENTik units, which resembles a combination between a tent and a rustic cabin.
 Additionally, the Headquarters campground provides five yurts, and two campgrounds collectively offer six Ôasis units, which resembles a tear drop and measures 6 m2.
 A winter shelter is offered at Point Wolfe, which is used from November to April.
 In addition to the main campsites, Fundy National Park offers eight backcountry campsites, located at five bodies of water and operated from May through October.
 Year-round rustic cabins are also offered.

+The park previously offered additional camping at the Chignecto South campground as well as a campground southeast of Wolfe Lake, which were both developed in the late 1960s in response to rising visitor traffic, however these have both been subsequently closed.
+The Chignecto Recreation Area now occupies the space of the former Chignecto South campground.
+The Chignecto campground area was originally known as Bogle Farm.